GLOBAL MARKETS-Shares, oil steady in Europe after China sends Asia sprawling

 That saw the dollar surge as much as 10.3 percent at one stage to 17.9950 rand, before tracking back to 16.5945.
 That was still up from 16.3150 late on Friday.

-Among the other key emerging market currencies, the Russian rouble opened almost 2 percent weaker, continuing to fall along with oil prices, while back in the majors, the euro started firmer but softened to $1.09 as the dollar index hit 98.465.
+Among the other key emerging market currencies, the Russian rouble opened almost 2 percent weaker, continuing to fall along with oil prices, while for the major, the euro started firmer but soon softened to $1.0877 as the dollar index nudged up to 98.656.
+(Additional reporting by Wayne Cole in Sydney; Editing by Toby Chopra)